thecml/kubernetes-on-arm/docs/PROPOSAL.md

 Additionally, if there's interest in running Kubernetes on `linux/s390x` too, it won't require many changes to the source now when we've laid the ground already.

 There is also work going on with porting Kubernetes to Windows (`windows/amd64`).
 See [this issue](https://github.com/kubernetes/kubernetes/issues/22623) for more details.
-However, please note that when porting to another OS, many more changes have to be implemented in the code compared to porting to another linux architecture.
+However, please note that when porting to a new OS, many more changes have to be implemented in the code compared to porting to another linux architecture.

 ## Background factors